Skip to main content

 How do I know if I am ready for the GED or HiSET exams?

-You can take the exams anytime, but there is no guarantee that you will pass.
-Most people need extra help to get ready for the exams.
-If you take classes at ECC, your teachers will guide you in taking the exams.
-If you are in level 5, they will give you a free practice test indicating your readiness.
+You can take the exams at any time, but passing is not guaranteed.
+Most people need some extra help to prepare.
+If you take classes at ECC, your teachers will help you know when you’re ready.
+When you reach level 5, you can take a free practice test to check your readiness.

 How do I register for the GED or HiSET exams?